sumitnce1/JavaCode/README.md

 # JavaCode
-This repository in basic to advanced java code.
+This Repository in basic to advanced java code.